vuw-research-computing/raapoi-docs/docs/examples.md

 Singularity example:~>  exit   #exit container
 ```

-To run the container on Raapoi we convert it to the default immutable image with build.
+To run the container on Rāpoi we convert it to the default immutable image with build.
 We might need sudo for this as the prior use of sudo will have created a directory that your usual user can't see every file.

 ```bash
 sudo singularity build new-example-sif example/
 ```
-You could now copy the ```new-example-sif``` file to Raapoi and run it there.
+You could now copy the ```new-example-sif``` file to Rāpoi and run it there.
 However a better workflow is to use this to experiment, to find out what changes you need to make to the image and what packages you need to install.
 Once you've done that, I suggest starting afresh and putting *everything in the.def file*.
 That way when you return to your project in 6 months, or hand it over to someone else, there is a clear record of how the image was built.

 ## Singularity/Custom Conda Container - idba example